The ₹50,000 Hosting Mistake Every Indian Startup Makes

 - Indian payment gateway compatibility (Razorpay, PayU, CCAvenue)

-- Mobile-optimized server configurations
+- Mobile-optimised server configurations

 - Regional CDN support for faster content delivery